jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/10_Discus Init.typ

 // ------------------------------- motivation ------------------------------- //
 *@chap_0_2 -*
 Aviation has become an indispensable part of the global economy, serving both personal and business sectors with fast, reliable transportation.
 However, its negative environmental impact necessitates research into alternative, more environmentally friendly fuels.
 Hydrogen emerges as a promising candidate, not only for aviation but across various sectors, making research in this area broadly valuable.
-In this context, #glspl("swith", long:true) represent a novel approach.
+In this context, #gls("swith", long:true) represent a novel approach.
 The hydrogen tanks not only store the fuel, but also are an active part of the wing such that loads across wing and hydrogen tanks are shared.
 This innovative design aims to optimize space usage and potentially increase wing stiffness, showcasing how scientific ingenuity could address multiple challenges simultaneously.